SysKitTeam/docs-monitor/troubleshooting/installation-issues.md

 # Installation Issues

-## Error: SysKit Monitor Service won't start or times out while starting
+## Error: Syskit Monitor Service won't start or times out while starting

 ### Problem:

-I’m trying to install SysKit Monitor on Windows Server 2008, or Windows Server 2008 R2, and the SysKit Monitor service does not start.
+I’m trying to install Syskit Monitor on Windows Server 2008, or Windows Server 2008 R2, and the Syskit Monitor service does not start.
 The following error events appear in the Windows Application log:

 ```text
 Timeout (30000 milliseconds) waiting for a transaction response from the ServiceName service.